OWASP/CheatSheetSeries/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.md

 **From Jeff Williams**:

 Direct Object Reference is fundamentally a Access Control problem.
 We split it out to emphasize the difference between URL access control and data layer access control.
 You can’t do anything about the data-layer problems with URL access control.
 And they’re not really input validation problems either.
 But we see DOR manipulation all the time.
-If we list only “Messed-up from the Floor-up Access Control” then people will probably only put in SiteMinder or JEE declarative access control on URLs and call it a day.
+If we list only "Messed-up from the Floor-up Access Control" then people will probably only put in SiteMinder or JEE declarative access control on URLs and call it a day.
 That’s what we’re trying to avoid.

 **From Eric Sheridan**: